Adeelijah/SportHub/README.md

 # SportHub
-This is a sport blog
+This is a sport blog in html, css and javascript